MileHacker Logo

 • Alameda Zaragoza park with its lake and open spaces.

-• Bosques de Monterreal in Arteaga offers adventure park activities during summer and snow activities in winter.
+• Bosques de Monterreal in Arteaga offers adventure activities in the park during summer and snow activities in winter.

 • Maintain a relaxed pace and incorporate hotels with pools.